MingteChou/Resume/content/authors/admin/_index.md

 highlight_name: true
 ---

-Mingde Zhou received his Ph.D. degree at [Power Electronics and Renewable Energies Laboratory (PEARL)](https://pearl.shanghaitech.edu.cn/), Shanghaitech University.
+Mingde Zhou received his Ph.D. degree in microelectronics and solid-state electronics from the Chinese Academy of Sciences, Shanghai Institute of Microsystem and Information Technology, Shanghai, China, in 2024.
+He was a Graduate Research Assistant with the [Power Electronics and Renewable Energies Laboratory (PEARL)](https://pearl.shanghaitech.edu.cn/), School of Information Science and Technology, ShanghaiTech University, Shanghai, China, from 2019 to 2024.
 His research advisor is Prof. [Haoyu Wang](https://pearl.shanghaitech.edu.cn/people.html).
 With the vision of building power internet with electric vehicles, his research focused on designing high-efficiency converters for electric vehicles (EVs) with compact size.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume-eng.pdf" "newtab" >}}resumé{{< /staticref >}}.